 Combine all the ingredients, except the soda, in a shaker.
 The syrup is quite thick, so I recommend giving it a good shake without ice first, then add ice and shake well.
 Strain into an ice-filled glass and top with soda.

 Cinnamon Spice Syrup: In a small saucepan, combine 1 cup of water with 1 cup of sugar and bring to a boil.
-Reduce to a very low simmer and add 2 cinnamon sticks, 1 whole clove, 1 star anise and ¼ of a vanilla bean.
+Reduce to a very low simmer and add 2 cinnamon sticks, 1 whole clove, 1 star anise, and ¼ of a vanilla bean.
 Simmer for 30 minutes, but watch it!
 It can boil down quickly and you may need to add more water.
-After 30 minutes, add an additional 1/3 cup of water, stir and allow mixture to cool.
+After 30 minutes, add an additional 1/3 cup of water, stir and allow the mixture to cool.
 Strain and bottle for use.
 Keep remainder refrigerated, and use within 2 weeks.

 Also, please remember to make Milk Punch.
 Did you try it last year when I posted it?
 If you don’t believe me that it is delicious, come on over and I’ll make you some.